anandhakrishnanaji/TuneSwitch/README.md

 * No method to identify whether Spotify is installed in the running device.
 * Location based music swapping can be Improved.
 * Ads in spotify is not tolerated in some cases.
+* When deployed, the request response time out creates a problem.

 ## Other